 We take care to source our materials as ethically as we possibly can.
-It’s something which is important to us in everything that we buy, but especially when creating sacred tools.
+It’s something which is important to us in everything that we buy, but especially when creating hallowed tools.
 On this page we set out how we source each of the materials that we use.
-If you have any specific questions please do ask.
+If you have any specific questions, please do ask.

-The deer hides are sourced from deer in the UK which are culled as part of the herd management process.
-The reindeer are sourced from the Sami tribe herders.
-The horse hide is from horses which have lived in the UK and have come to the end of their life.
+The red deer hides are sourced from deer in the UK which are culled as part of the herd management process.
+The reindeer are sourced from Finnish reindeer herders.
+The horse hides are from UK horses that are put down by euthanasia when they come to the end of their life.

-Over this past year we have worked to ensure that our wooden hoops are made from timber sourced from sustainably managed woodlands.
-Our local carpenter here in Lancashire now makes all of our standard hoops from English Ash.
-For our Special Collection drums we sometimes source alternative timber such as Yew or Oak, and these are sourced from English or European forests.
+Our local carpenter here in Lancashire makes all of our standard hoops from English ash.
+For our Special Collection drums we sometimes source alternative timber such as oak, and these are sourced from English or European forests.

-When we use wood sourced locally in our sacred tool making, such as runes, oghams and drum beater handles, we connect with the tree and explain what we are doing.
+When we use wood sourced locally in our sacred tool making, such Ogham staves and drum beater handles, we connect with the tree and explain what we are doing.
 We rarely return to the same tree and always ensure that we do not over harvest from a single tree.

 Our rabbit fur is from wild rabbits in the southwest of England who are culled as part of a wildlife conservation programme.

-We source our materials as locally as we possibly can, and are working with local people to develop the supply chain on an on-going basis.
+We source our materials as locally as we possibly can and are working with local people to develop the supply chain on an on-going basis.
 Our suede is supplied by a leatherworker in Derbyshire, our metal rings are made by a local blacksmith and our wooden hoops by a carpenter from a nearby town.

 We use as many materials as we can from Anglezarke itself.
-Many of the feathers are from the local moorlands and woodlands, the wood used for our drum beaters and other sacred tools are from trees close to our home, and we have a farmer who provides us with our sheep wool beater stuffing.
+Many of the feathers are from the local moorlands and woodlands, the wood used for our drum beaters and other sacred tools are from trees in Lancashire, and we have a farmer who provides us with our sheep wool beater stuffing.